wavemotion-dave/DS994a/README.md

 * Borzork has audio squealing during gameplay.
 Cause unknown.
 * Congo Bongo requires RAM mirrors enabled so it doesn't glitch on Level 2.
 Use Options to enable.
 * TI Speech Module is not fully supported yet.
 Games that rely on the module will still play - just no voice except samples on Parsec, Alpiner, Moonmine, Star Trek and Bigfoot.
 * The system will not auto-detect an NTSC vs PAL game.
 If you are running a game designed for a PAL system, you must manually change the configuration to PAL.
-If you don't, PAL games like Eric in Monsterland or Inteceptor won't run properly - for example, one sure sign is that collisions won't work correctly unless you set the region properly.
+* Speaking of PAL, Eric in Monsterland and Inteceptor won't run properly under NTSC (collision detection isn't working).
+Set these to PAL for now.

 File Types Supported :